Search sheldonbrown.com and sheldonbrown.org

 The project file in Avid, and Pinnacle v.
 16, is formatted as a list of program instructions, much of it readable in a text editor, but with a binary segment at the end.
 There is no separate folder with processed clips.
 The format in Pinnacle v.
 16 is .movie.axp.

 In Pinnacle v.
 16, click on Setup > Control Panel > Storage Locations to select default locations for the program to write files.
 You can choose "Save As" and put a project file wherever you want.
-Choices for other types of files -- titles, manus and voice-overs -- are more limited because Pinnacle creates these files automatically -- there is no "save as" option.
+Choices for other types of files -- titles, menus and voice-overs -- are more limited because Pinnacle creates these files automatically -- there is no "save as" option.
 All of the titles, menus and voice-overs from different projects are stored in the same folder, unless you change the folder setting whenever you start work on a different project.
-The locations for voice-overs and snapshots are under the Import heading in setup, though these also are storage locations!
+The locations for audio and snapshots are under the Import heading in setup, though these also are storage locations!
 There is no option where to store voice-overs.
 They are always stored in the user's Music folder.
 Snapshots are always stored in the user's documents/pinnacle/snapshots folder.
 This is a real headache.
 You can move and relink them later, but you must be careful when doing that.

 Voice-overs are are stored openly as .WAV files, so you can at listen to them in Windows Media Player or another application to help identify them..
 Because these are uncompressed audio, they are rather large.
 Snapshots are stored as JPG, .BMP, .TIF or Targa, and so they can be edited in another application, if you like.